United States Adult Soccer Association: Brandi Chastain Cup

-Coed competition
+Coed competitions

 Veteran's Cup

-Established in 1998, the Adult Soccer Fest is formally known as the Veteran's Cup and is a 5–day event sponsored by USASA for teams with players 30 years and older.
-Matches for Over–30 teams to Over–70 mens are played in an 11 v 11 format, while Over–70 women and Over–75 teams play in an 7 v 7 format.
+Established in 1998, the Adult Soccer Fest is formally known as the Veteran's Cup, a 5–day event sponsored by USASA for teams with players 30 years and older.
+Matches for over–30 teams to over–70 mens are played in an 11 v 11 format, while over–70 women and over–75 teams play in an 7 v 7 format.

 In December 2024, USASA announced that they would be returning the Adult Soccer fest to its original name Veteran's Cup.